 The need for Sikhs to organize themselves as a powerful force is greater than ever.
 In recent times we have witnessed increase in injustice, violation of human rights, loss of moral values, and corruption in the religious and political systems.
 These negative factors have affected every part of our life in a most destructive way.
 Unfortunately all of this has taken place not because our enemy is stronger but because we have failed to follow our Guru’s order.
 Guru Gobind Singh Ji clearly warns us of consequences of departing from the principals of Khalsa (Panj Pyare).
 He clearly states that until the Khalasa remain committed to its identity and roles, Guru will give all his edge in their support but when they go astray from their principals then Guru will be indifferent towards them.
 We must ask our self where and how we have gone astray from our true path?
 How it happened so fast that we did not even take notice until now.
 To do this let’s have a look at our past.

-On the other hand century old Mughal Raj was losing its grip on Punjab and rest of India.
+On the other hand century, old Mughal Raj was losing its grip on Punjab and rest of India.
 The Mughals Generals were taking desperate actions to secure wealth and favors.
 Historians note corruption to be at the highest levels.
-In such desperation Anandpur was attacked.
-Most likely Wazir Khan was bribed by the neighboring Shivalic Hill Rajas to remove Guru Gobind Singh.
+In such desperation, Anandpur was attacked.
+Most likely Wazir Khan was bribed by the neighboring Shivalik Hill Rajas to remove Guru Gobind Singh.
 While it was the most destructive attack against Guru Gobind Singh Ji certainly it did not break his will to organize again but this time stronger.
-Panj Payara rehat would prove to be quick reorganizing force.
-Guru Gobind Singh Ji would initiate Banda Bahadur into Khalsa panth and inspire him to take down city of Sarhand, a major blow to Mughals in Punjab.
+Panj Payara rehat would prove to be a quick reorganizing force.
+Guru Gobind Singh Ji would initiate Banda Bahadur into Khalsa Panth and inspire him to take down the city of Sarhand, a major blow to Mughals in Punjab.

 Mughal power vacuum gave chance for external forces from Afghan regions to attack Punjab.
-Individual Sikh Missles were no match against well equipped Afghan turk army.
+Individual Sikh Missles were no match against well equipped Afghan Turk army.
 For next half century Khalsa would be challenged to the point of extinction.
-Order were given to kill any Singh without due process.
+Order was given to kill any Singh without due process.
 Singhs would be slaughtered throughout the region resulting in first ghallughara, a systematic genocide.
-But the Panj Payare rehat established by Guru Gobind Singh Ji kept by the Singhs of Khalsa would defeat all odds.
-Eventually Khalsa would find its strength as a unified force under the banner of Mahraja Ranjit Singh head of sukarchakia missle.
+But the Panj Payare reheat established by Guru Gobind Singh Ji kept by the Singhs of Khalsa would defeat all odds.
+Eventually, Khalsa would find its strength as a unified force under the banner of Maharaja Ranjit Singh head of sukarchakia missle.

-Mahraja Ranjit Singh Ruled Punjab and neighboring regions for next 50 years.
-Sikh Kingdom as the largest and strongest in the region which would stretched from the Khyber pass in west to Tibet in the east, from Mithankot in south to Kashmir in north.
+Maharaja Ranjit Singh Ruled Punjab and neighboring regions for next 50 years.
+The Sikh Kingdom as the largest and strongest in the region which would stretch from the Khyber Pass in the west to Tibet in the east, from Mithankot in the south to Kashmir in the north.
 It would be the most democratic kingdom in the world based on Sikh Principles.
-It would also be the first modern kingdom to abolish death penalty.
-Due to its strength it would be the last kingdom to fall to British Raj and remained under British for the shortest period when compared rest of the world.
-As far as the reasons to the fall of Sikh Raj, later meditations would uncover that Mahraja was going astray from the principles of Panj Payare rehat which brought him into the power at first place.
-With so many wifes, and each bearing multiple sons caused feud within the family.
-His own relatives would poisoned him to death.
-Had he had knowledge of Guru Gobind Singh’s poetic work called Chritaro Pakayhnia Bhoop Sambatha/ Educational lessons for the Kings, maybe he would not have made such blunder mistakes.
+It would also be the first modern kingdom to abolish the death penalty.
+Due to its strength, it would be the last kingdom to fall to British Raj and remained under British for the shortest period when compared rest of the world.
+As far as the reasons for the fall of Sikh Raj, later meditations would uncover that Mahraja was going astray from the basic principles of Khalsa which brought him into the power at first place.
+With so many wives and each bearing, multiple sons caused feud within the family.
+His own relatives would poison him to death.
+Had he had knowledge of Guru Gobind Singh’s poetic work called Chritaro Pakayhnia Bhoop Sambatha/Characters Explained as educational lessons concerning Kings, maybe he would not have made such blunder mistakes.

-Every step was taken by the British in company of Mahants to humiliate Sikhs so they give up their identity.
+Every step was taken by the British in company of masands to humiliate Sikhs so they give up their identity.
 Christian missionaries efforts to convert Sikhs were stepped up.
-Even mahants brought statues of Hindu deities into Harimander Sahib to convince Sikhs that Gurbani tells us to worship statues of Hindu Gods.
-Girza Ghar, a church was constructed at the main entrance of Harimander Sahib with the money stolen by mahants from the sangat.
+Evenmasands brought statues of Hindu deities into Harimander Sahib to convince Sikhs that Gurbani tells us to worship statues of Hindu Gods.
+Girza Ghar, a church was constructed at the main entrance of Harimander Sahib with the money stolen by masands from the sangat.
 The injustice and the crime continued until it became irrational and unbearable.
-This was the beginning of general revolt against British Power in India and it was started by the Sikhs.
+This was the beginning of the general revolt against British Power in India and it was started by the Sikhs.
 Many gatherings were called to address the issue of Idol worshiping in Harimander Sahib and slaughter of cows in butcher houses in the Holy city of Amritsar.
-Sarbat Khalsa was called on April 13 on the day of Vaisakhi at Jallianwala Bagh Amritsar.
-It was decided that after Sarbat Khalsa gathering sangat would march into Harimander Sahib and free their most holiest shrine from the control of corrupt mahants.
-When British police commission general dyer was informed about this matta / plan, he ruthlessly marched into Jallianwala Bagh and ordered his troops to open fire at the crowd.
+Sarbat Khalsa was called on April 13, 1919, on the day of Vaisakhi at Jallianwala Bagh Amritsar.
+It was decided that after Sarbat Khalsa gathering Sangat would march into Harimander Sahib and free their holiest shrine from the control of corrupt masands.
+When British police commission General Dyer was informed about thismatta/plan, he ruthlessly marched into Jallianwala Bagh and ordered his troops to open fire at the crowd.
 It was the worst incident of crime against humanity in which over one thousand unarmed Sikh men, women, and children were murdered by British within 30 mins.
-This sinful crime against innocent unarmed sikhs would would start the countdown of British departure from Punjab and eventually from rest of India.
+This sinful crime against innocent unarmed Sikhs would would start the countdown of British departure from Punjab and eventually from rest of India.

 Jalawala Bagh Saka would force British to compromise with Sikhs by giving them greater autonomy in managing their religious and political institutions.
-But British government did not want a strong Sikh nation so the they played the game of divide and rule by setting up a committee of 36 hand picked members to manage the sikh affairs.
+But British government did not want a strong Sikh Nation so the they played the game of divide and rule by setting up a committee of 36 hand picked members to manage the sikh affairs.
 140 more members would be added to this committee and it would be named SGPC (Shiromani Gurdwara Parbandhak Committee) by the British.
 This was very foreign concept for sikhs as it divided the sangat in groups standing against each other.
 Though setting up this committee British would make sure that Sikhs do not organized themselves under Panj Pyare as they feared their strength.
+The British instructed the committee to elect their own five Jathedars in the place of Panj Pyare.
 Everything went exactly as it was planned by the British.
 There would be endless quarrels and scandals over the power and money.
 Instead of working for Sikh cause, “Sikh” leaders fought each other relentlessly.
-Akali dal party would be born out of these quarrels and prove to be most damaging party to its own people as its leaders lacked genuine leadership skills. the SGPC had failed to address Sikh demands of freeing Gurdwaras from mahants controls.
+Akali dal party would be born out of these quarrels and prove to be most damaging party to its own people as its leaders lacked genuine leadership skills.
+The SGPC had failed to address Sikh demands of freeing Gurdwaras from mahants controls.
 Singh Sabha came forward to take initiative on this matter as they had in the past to counter the christian missionaries.
-Panj Payare Jathas were sent in every direction to peaceful remove Mahants from Gurudwaras.
-In such incident Saka Nankana would take place where the main Mahant, who was actually a criminal supported by the British.
-Over 200 peaceful unarmed Sikhs were cruelly massacred by the criminal gang of Mahant Narain das.
-Under immense pressure from all over India Mahant Narain Das and 5 others would be sentenced to death only to be later acquitted from the support of British government and Hindu leaders.
-All acquitted were kept safe place somewhere in U.P until their natural death.
-In next 5 years most of the Gurdwaras would be freed from Mahants control.
+Panj Payare Jathas were sent in every direction to peaceful remove masands from Gurudwaras.
+In such incident Saka Nankana would take place where the main masand, who was actually a criminal supported by the British.
+Over 200 peaceful unarmed Sikhs were cruelly massacred by the criminal gang of masand Narain das.
+Under immense pressure from all over India masand Narain Das and 5 others would be sentenced to death only to be later acquitted from the support of British government and Hindu leaders.
+All acquitted were kept at a safe place somewhere in U.P until their natural death.
+In next 5 years most of the Gurdwaras would be freed from masands control.
 Instead of giving control of Gurudwaras to Khalsa (Panj Pyare) , SGPC and Akalis would quickly join forces with British to Pass a Gurdwara Act.
 This was the beginning of long lasting marriage between SPGC and Akali dal which can be witnessed even today.
 Through Gurdwara Act. way SGPC had the “legal” right over all major Gurdwaras of Punjab and India.